-Top-of-the-range cruise liner combining the amenities and comforts of a large ship with the exclusivity and exploratory spirit of a smaller vessel.
+Expedition cruise liner combining the amenities and comforts of a large ship with the exclusivity and exploratory spirit of a smaller vessel.

 Accommodation is in 20 lower berth cabins in four room types, all of which have air-conditioning and an outside view.
-The décor is extremely smart: rooms are decorated in unfussy cream and chestnut enhanced with a generous use of polished wood.
+The décor is smart: rooms are decorated in unfussy cream and chestnut, enhanced with a generous use of polished wood.
 All cabins have seats, dressing tables and cupboards, while four cabins have double beds for either single or double occupancy.
 There is a bar, dining room, spacious sun deck, Jacuzzi and well-stocked library.
-Kayaks, snorkelling equipment and wetsuits are available but there is also glass-bottom for those who wish to enjoy the colourful underwater scenery without snorkelling.
+Kayaks, snorkelling equipment and wetsuits are available but there is also a glass-bottom boat for those who wish to enjoy the colourful underwater scenery without snorkelling.

 Your edit for Latin American inspiration